touretzkyds/DiffusionDemo/readme.md

 7. Poke: Perturb a region in the image and observe the effect.
 8. Negative: Observe the effect of negative prompts.
 9. Guidance: Observe the effect of different guidance scales.
+10. Inpainting: Inpaint the image based on the prompt.

 ## References